Indiana: Made for High-Speed Rail

 What’s more, several of the nation’s largest cities could be within an easy, two-hour ride of Indianapolis on a high-speed train.

 There are more than 20 medium to large cities within a 300-mile radius of Indianapolis.
+(Only routes directly connected to Indianapolis are pictured above)

 A high-speed line from Chicago to Indianapolis, linked to upgraded routes to Cincinnati and Louisville, would dramatically collapse travel times in the region – with an impact reaching into Ohio and Kentucky.